nathaniellarson/practice-git-security/README.md

 3. Make sure that you follow the instructions to [install](https://pre-commit.com/#install) `pre-commit` (`pip install pre-commit` or `brew install pre-commit`) and run `pre-commit autoupdate`
 4. In a terminal, navigate to the base of the repo `cd /path/to/this/repo`.
 5. Run `pre-commit install`.
 This will install the `gitLeaks` hook, because we have it specified in the file `.pre-commit-config.yaml`.
+6. If your version updates, do `git add .pre-commit-config.yaml` and `git commit -m "gitLeaks version update"` to make sure the staging area is clean.
 6. Think about what we want to catch.
 GitLeaks has an impressive list of [rules](https://github.com/zricethezav/gitleaks/blob/master/config/gitleaks.toml) that it uses to identify data it strongly suspects are secrets.
 It will catch secrets that follow the format of common secrets like AWS secret keys and GCP API keys, or even obscure secrets like "Etsy Access Tokens."
 You can also add custom formats. (no action)
 7. We could run a check right now against the default rules, but we will add one rule first to catch when a file contains the exact string `PASSWORD=` followed by anything.
 At the root of this repo, create a file called `.gitleaks.toml` with the following content:
 ```pre